Explore Knoxville’s Best Historical Spots: Your Ultimate Epic Guide

 Website: Tennessee Theatre

-First, be sure to also visit Knoxville’s “Grand Entertainment Palace.”
+So, first, be sure to also visit Knoxville’s “Grand Entertainment Palace.”
 It’s perfect for catching a show, and during the summer, they also offer tours—check their website for details.

 • Bijou Theatre & Bistro: